mdabbas-cse/php-mvc-framework/README.md

 # php-mvc-framework
 ## About MVC Framework
-This is a web application framework Build with PHP programming language.
-We believe development must be an enjoyable and creative experience to be truly fulfilling. we develop any project easily by using this framework.
+This is a web application framework built with PHP programming language.
+I believe development must be an enjoyable and creative experience to be truly fulfilling. we develop any project easily by using this framework.

 ## Features and Roadmap
 - [x] Simple and fast routing system.